chrisweather/CO2-Sensor-Display-TrafficLight/README.md

 <img src="doc/ScrollingText.png" width="40%" alt="Front View"/>

-The long text scrolls left<->right if it's longer longer than the display.
+The text scrolls left<->right if it's longer than the display.